rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_sl_5.md

 # Test Plan for task_sl_5: Read records from buffer via unsafe pointer casting and validate data integrity

+## Context

+Rust implementation of in-memory relational database with `Vec<u8>` storage.
+Reads are lock‑free via ArcSwap atomic buffer swaps as required by TRD.

 ## 1. Basic Reading Tests

 - **`test_read_single_record_i32`** – Verifies that a single i32 field is correctly read from buffer at offset 0.